 The rice cooker is good for boiling and steaming, so softening dried lentils is not a problem.
 If you want to make a simple soup and just season the liquid, then you can definitely make the entire lentil recipe with a rice cooker.

 However, some lentil recipes will require extra steps.
 A lentil curry often means heating the spices to release fragrance and aroma, and a lentil burger requires forming the cooked lentils into patties.
-So, your ability to use just a rice cooker for all the cooking steps depends on what you want to achieve.
+Your ability to use just a rice cooker for all the cooking steps depends on what you want to achieve.

 What Delicious Recipes Can I Use Lentils in?